-The discount rate used to measure the total pension liability for all DRS plans was 7.5 percent.
+The discount rate used to measure the total pension liability for all DRS plans was 7.4 percent.
+To determine that rate, an asset sufficiency test was completed to test whether each pension plan's fiduciary net position was sufficient to make all projected future benefit payments for current plan members.

-To determine that rate, an asset sufficiency test included an assumed 7.7 percent long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
-(All plans use 7.7 percent except LEOFF 2, which has assumed 7.5 percent).
-Consistent with the long-term expected rate of return, a 7.5 percent future investment rate of return on invested assets was assumed for the test.
-Contributions from plan members and employers are assumed to continue being made at contractually required rates (including PERS 2/3, PSERS 2, SERS 2/3, and
+Consistent with current law, the asset sufficiency test included an assumed 7.50% long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
+(All plans use 7.50%.)

-TRS 2/3 employers, whose rates include a component for the PERS 1, and TRS 1 plan liabilities).
-Based on these assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return of 7.5 percent was used to determine the total liability.
+Consistent with the long-term expected rate of return, a 7.40% future investment rate of return on invested assets was assumed for the test.
+Contributions from plan members and employers are assumed to continue being made at contractually required rates (including PERS Plans 2 and 3, whose rates include a component for the PERS Plan 1).
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return of 7.40% was used to determine the total liability.